 - Visualization: visualizing useful usage of data

-Analysis about what big data is.
+Analysis of what big data is.

-Forbes, who described how Starbucks used Big Data to analyze the preferences of their customers to enhance and personalize their experience, came across this article.
+Forbes, who described how Starbucks used Big Data to analyze their customers’ preferences to enhance and personalize their experience, came across this article.
 They studied the coffee buying habits of their representatives along with their favorite drinks before they usually ordered the time of day.
 And, even when customers visit the “new” Starbucks shop, the sales system at that store can recognize the customer via their smartphone and send their best order to the barista.
 Furthermore, their app will recommend new items based on the buying choices that consumers may be interested in checking out.
 It is what we call Big Data Analytics, my boys.